shiny-spoon/protect/README.md

-# Solution Notes
+# Protect Branches

 ## Challenge

-* We want to ensure code reviews are being done to code before it is added to a repository.
+* We want to ensure code reviews for code added to our repositories.
+* We want to accomodate this need at scale, as new respositories are created.

 ## Assumptions